-Capital gains - Capital gains are usually not subject to taxation.
+Capital gains - Capital gains arising from the disposal of shares of resident companies are usually not subject to taxation.

 Interests - Interest income derived from Hong Kong is subject to profits tax, except interest derived from any deposit in a financial institution.

-Foreign-source income - Foreign-source profits are usually exempt from taxation.
-The profits source is usually determined by the place where the purchases and sales contracts are effected or the place where the key activities to generate the profits are carried out.
+Foreign-source income - Foreign-source profits are usually exempt from taxation as long as evidence on such foreign-source satisfies the IRD.
+The profits source is usually determined by the place where the purchases and sales contracts are affected or the place where the key activities to generate the profits are carried out.

 Withholding taxes - Payments to non-residents on dividends and interests are exempt from taxation.
-Royalties are subject to a withholding effective tax rate of 4.95%, if are paid to a resident of a jurisdiction where the royalty payments are deductible for profits tax purposes.
-If royalties are derived from the use of intangibles that previously were owned by a person carrying business in Hong Kong, they may be subject to an effective withholding tax rate of 16.5%.
+Royalties are subject to a withholding effective tax rate of 4.95% if are paid to a resident of a jurisdiction where the royalty payments are deductible for profits tax purposes.
+If royalties are paid to foreign-related parties, withholding tax at the standard corporate taxe rate may apply.